A mobile telecoms mast against a clear sky, representing spectrum authorisation and awards

 What is the difference between a spectrum licence and a telecoms licence?

 A spectrum licence, granted under the Wireless Telegraphy Act 2006, authorises use of specific radio frequencies.
 It specifies which frequencies you can use, in which geographic area (or nationwide), for what purpose, subject to what conditions, and for how long.
-A telecommunications licence, granted under the Communications Act 2003, authorises you to operate a telecoms network and provide services to the public.
-You may need both.
-If you want to operate a mobile network, you need a spectrum licence to use the radio frequencies and a telecoms licence to provide mobile services.
+There is no equivalent telecoms licence.
+The Communications Act 2003 replaced individual telecoms licensing with general authorisation: a provider may operate an electronic communications network or provide an electronic communications service without a licence, and is bound instead by the general conditions of entitlement that Ofcom sets under section 45.
+A mobile operator therefore needs a spectrum licence for the frequencies, and must comply with the general conditions for the services it sells.
 If you operate a private 5G network, you may only need a spectrum licence (if using licensed spectrum) or may use unlicensed spectrum without a spectrum licence at all.
 The two regimes are separate and you need to comply with both.

 Can I change what I use my spectrum licence for?